 A control measure is any action or step taken to reduce the risk of harm or injury posed by a hazard.
 Control measures are crucial to ensuring safety and preventing hazards in various settings.

-The primary purpose of implementing control measures is to eliminate or minimize potential risks that could cause harm to individuals or the environment.
+The primary purpose of implementing control measures is to monitor, eliminate or minimize potential risks that could cause harm to individuals or the environment.

 These measures can be applied in different contexts, such as workplaces, healthcare settings, public spaces, and environmental protection initiatives.